Values & Beliefs

 At Liquid, we follow Jesus Christ– “who came from the Father, full of grace and truth.”
-(John 1:14)
+(John 1:14).
+Therefore, we believe:

 We believe grace is the great distinctive of the Christian faith.
 Therefore, we value authenticity, love, and serving others in sacrificial ways.
 When differences arise, we lead with forgiveness and grace.

 We believe the Bible is God’s roadmap for life.
 Therefore, we value communicating the timeless truth of Scripture in cutting-edge, culturally relevant ways.

 Discover how God’s story relates to yours.